eligosource/eventsourced/README.md

       }
     }

+    val destination: ActorRef = system.actorOf(Props[Destination])
+    // instantiate processor by passing the destination as constructor argument val processor: ActorRef = extension.processorOf(Props(new Processor(destination) with Eventsourced { val id = 1 } ))

+    extension.recover()

-Without any further steps, this would also send event messages to `destination` during recovery (i.e. during replay of event messages).
-With every application restart, `destination` would redundantly receive the whole event history again and again.
-This is not acceptable in most situations, such as when `destination` represents an external service, for example.
+Without any further actions, this would also send event messages to `destination` during recovery (i.e. during replay of event messages).
+With every application restart, `destination` would redundantly receive the whole event message history again and again.
+This is not acceptable in most cases, such as when `destination` represents an external service, for example.

-To prevent redundant message deliveries to `destination` we need something that *remembers* which messages have already been sent.
+To prevent redundant message delivery to `destination` we need something that *remembers* which messages have already been successfully delivered.
 This is exactly the use case for [channels](#channels).
-We wrap the destination by a channel and let the processor communicate with the destination via that channel.
+A channel drops all messages that have already been successfully delivered to a destination.
+We therefore wrap `destination` by a channel and let the processor communicate with the destination via that channel.
+This can be done without changing the code of `Processor`.

     val destination: ActorRef = system.actorOf(Props[Destination])
     // wrap destination by channel